up

 For the two-channel case, we get the well-known Huygens double-slit pattern, but here linked to the presence of interconnecting wires.
 The output of a virtual AND gate connected to the source node would only pulse in locations with high interference values; in locations with low interference it would remain silent.

-Fig.18: Interference maps of a periodic pulse train that is branched from several source locations and directed into a (homogeneous) detector field.
+Fig.14-2: Interference maps of a periodic pulse train that is branched from several source locations and directed into a (homogeneous) detector field.
+Simulations with Bio-Interface/PSI-Tools 1996, first published in [NF2002] Fig.7, p.5

 With suitable dimensioning, pulses interfere with predecessors and successors, creating an interference pattern with maximum and sidelobes.
 The maximum characterizes the self-interference (interference of wave i with i, the maxima around the middle self-interference location characterize cross-interferences).
 Depending on the number and arrangement of the channels, different images are created.